Wu Zetian: Ruling with Emperor Gaozong (660–683)

 In 675, as Emperor Gaozong's illness worsened, he considered having Empress Wu formally rule as regent.
-The chancellor Hao Chujun and the official Li Yiyan both opposed this, and he did not formally make her regent, and did not formally bestow she with such authorities.
-But the Empress Wu's as so powerful that she even surpassed Emperor Gaozong and he was afraid of Wu because of her high intelligence and skills in manipulating officials; thus, until the end of his reign, she has decision-making power on most events in the governmental and border matters, and appoints civil ministers and military generals.
+The chancellor Hao Chujun and the official Li Yiyan both opposed this, and he did not formally make her regent, and did not formally bestow her with such authorities.
+But Empress Wu was more powerful than Emperor Gaozong and he was afraid of Wu because of her high intelligence and skills in manipulating officials; thus, until the end of his reign, she had decision-making power on most events in the governmental and border matters, and could appoint civil ministers and military generals.

 Also in 675, a number of people fell victim to Empress Wu's ire.
 She had been displeased at the favor that Emperor Gaozong had shown his aunt, Princess Changle.
 Changle was married to General Zhao Gui (趙瓌) and had a daughter who became the wife and princess consort of Wu's third son, Li Xiǎn, the Prince of Zhou.
 Princess Zhao was accused of unspecified crimes and placed under arrest, eventually starving to death.
 Zhao Gui and Changle were exiled.
 Meanwhile, later that month, Li Hong, the Crown Prince—who urged Wu not to exercise so much influence and authority on Gaozong's governance and offended her by requesting that his half-sisters, Consort Xiao's daughters, Princess Yiyang and Xuancheng (under house arrest) be allowed to marry—died suddenly.
 Traditional historians generally believed that Wu poisoned Li Hong to death.
 At her request, Li Xián, then carrying the title of Prince of Yong, was created crown prince.
 Meanwhile, Consort Xiao's son Li Sujie and another son of Gaozong's, Li Shangjin, were repeatedly accused of crimes by Wu and were subsequently demoted.

 Soon, Empress Wu's relationship with Li Xián also deteriorated because Li Xián had become unsettled after hearing rumors that he was not born to Empress Wu—but to her sister, the Lady of Han.
 When Empress Wu heard of his fearfulness, she became angry with him.
 In 678, contemporary poet Luo Binwang criticizes Empress Wu's involvement in governmental affairs: "She whispered slander from behind her sleeves, and swayed emperor with vixen flirting."
-Luo Binwang remarks angered Empress Wu and he dismissed and imprisoned.
+Luo Binwang remarks angered Empress Wu and he was dismissed and imprisoned.